ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 However, the order of words is lost.

-## Bag of words vectors
+## CBOW: Bag of words vectors
 The BoW idea words for sequence of words in the same manner described above.
 A more advanced version is to average the words vectors of the sentence words:

 S = 1/N(W1 + W2 + ....+WN)

-Still order is missing
+Still order is missing, so it's a BoW.
+Since the word vectors have continous values, so it's Contineous.
+Hence the name CBoW.

 ## RNN